 What We Do

 - Send out a bi-monthly email called The MCN Link that announces Town Council and Planning Commission meetings and agendas, special events, requests for citizen participation, and a community calendar.
+Sign up for The MCN Link here!

 - Assist the Town Council and/or Town staff in notifying Moraga residents of important public town meetings.